w3c/wai-curricula/content/index.md

 * Guided and non-guided teaching.
 * Academic and vocational education.

-You are encouraged to combine different modules of the curricula to address the needs of several roles together You can also use these curricula to compare different course offerings.
+You are encouraged to combine different modules of the curricula to address the needs of several roles together.
+You can also use these curricula to compare different course offerings.
 For more details, please see [How to use this curricula](/curricula/how-to-use-this-curricula/)

 ## Structure